auth0/docs/articles/logs/streams/http-event-to-slack.md

 The final step is to configure Auth0 to send log events to this webhook using an HTTP event stream.

-Follow [HTTP Event](/logs/streams/http-event) to create a new stream pointing to your deployed Express application.
+Follow the instructions in [HTTP Event](/logs/streams/http-event) to create a new stream pointing to your deployed Express application.
 The field values to use are:

-- **Payload URL** - URL to your deployed webhook like `https://[host domain]/api/logs`
+- **Payload URL**: URL to your deployed webhook like `https://[host domain]/api/logs`
-- **Authorization Token** - value configured above
+- **Authorization Token**: Value configured above
-- **Content Type** - use "application/json"
+- **Content Type**: Use "application/json"
-- **Content Format** - use "JSON Array"
+- **Content Format**: Use "JSON Array"

 Once this is saved, your log stream is ready to use.
 To test, you'll need to trigger a failing log event.
-The simplest way to do that is to attempt to login with an incorrect email or password.
+The simplest way to do that is to attempt to log in with an incorrect email or password.
 If the stream is configured correctly, you should see a Slack message saying:

 `Wrong email or password. [type: fu]`